Take each of your users on a unique path through your forms with conditional logic.

 When your form has a lot of pages, you don’t want to confuse your users by showing them pages they may not need.
 Usually that would mean you’d need to build a separate form, which takes too much time and separates related data.
 With conditional page branching, you can send each of your users on a completely different path depending on what they answer.
 Find out more about multi-page forms.

-Send notification and confirmation emails
+Send notification emails

 Control who gets notified and when with email routing.
 For example, set notification emails for a contact form to send to different people depending on the department the user selects.
 Or, send a confirmation email to update your users when their submission has been approved.
 You can create unlimited customized notifications and confirmations to notify your users when the time is right.